matallo/docs/pages/docs/getting-started/assign-a-domain-name.md

 ### Naked domains

 You can also use a naked domain like `my-app.work` with this method.
-In that case, you need to use a [ALIAS](https://support.dnsimple.com/articles/alias-record/) record instead of a CNAME record.
+In that case, you need to use an [ALIAS](https://support.dnsimple.com/articles/alias-record/) record instead of a CNAME record.

 Some DNS providers do not have ALIAS records.
 In that case, the functionality of ALIAS records is managed using CNAME records.